Castle of Glass: Reception

-"Castle of Glass" has received mixed to positive reviews from critics.
+"Castle of Glass" has received mixed reviews from critics.
 Billboard wrote in their review of Living Things, "A folk song with LP's muscle, "Castle of Glass" uses compelling songwriting, extended metaphors and a simple but radical (for Linkin Park) arrangement to offer one of the album's most intriguing tracks."
 A staff reviewer at Sputnikmusic wrote in their mixed review of Living Things that the song sounded too similar to "Powerless" and that the song "would have been better if it wasn’t inferior to the similar sounding final track."
 AltSounds described "Castle of Glass" in their album review as "a drawn-out filler track that keeps to a crawling pace, is strangely passive and doesn’t leave you feeling very inspired."
 The song was nominated for the "Best Song in a Game" award at the 2012 Spike Video Game Awards.